pH200/cycle-react/README.md

         <h1>Hello {name}</h1>
       </div>
     );
-}

-Cycle.applyToDOM('.js-container', computer);
+});

+ReactDOM.render(
+  <Hello />,
+  document.querySelector('.js-container')
+);
 ```

-The input of the `computer` is `interactions`, a collection containing all
+The input of the function `computer` is `interactions`, a collection containing
-user interaction events happening on the user-defined event handlers on the DOM,
+all user interaction events happening on the user-defined event handlers on the
-which you can query using `interactions.get(eventName)`.
-And the event handler
+DOM, which you can query using `interactions.get(eventName)`.
+And the event
-can be defined by `interactions.listener(eventName)`.
+handler can be defined by `interactions.listener(eventName)`.

 The output of the `computer` is `Observable<ReactElement>`
 (a reactive sequence of elements, in other words, view).

-Function `applyToDOM` subscribes that Observable of elements and renders the
+Function `component` subscribes that Observable of elements and create a new
-elements to DOM, by using `React.createClass` and `React.render` internally.
+React component class, which can be used normally by `React.createElement` and
+`ReactDOM.render`.

-Notice that although `React.createClass` is mentioned here, you don't have to
+Notice that although `class` is mentioned here, you don't have to
 use it.
 That's why Cycle-React was made.
 We took functions over classes
 and mutable states.